 I joined from a startup environment where I was used to working in an iterative way – running A/B tests on hunches, learning from the data and making small, incremental improvements to the user experience.
 We initially made some UI changes without consulting our wider audience of designers and developers.
 These changes were based on findings from Customer Labs testing which we thought was enough of a justification for the change.
 What we didn’t do was take our consumers along for the journey.
 Going forward we have shared with our users and invited them to contribute their research, opinions and thoughts before making any UI changes.

 Not all the components we inherited passed WCAG 2.1 AA accessibility criteria.
 We’ve had support from AbilityNet who spent a fortnight at our office testing our components and helping us to improve.
-We also have a fortnightly drop-in session from the Digital Accessibility Centre who give us expert guidance.
-Accessibility was a big hole in my skillset when I joined and this industry help allowed me to quickly upskill.
+We also have a monthly drop-in session from the Digital Accessibility Centre who give us expert guidance.

 Incompatible tech stacks

 Large, complex organisations like Lloyds have lots of legacy code.
 We’ve had teams keen to consume our libraries but unable to do so because they are using old versions of React.
 Our policy has been to use the latest version and keep updating.
 Teams can plan to use us when they are in a position to update.